Jutho/TensorOperations.jl/docs/src/man/backends.md

 The `TensorOperations` package is designed to provide powerful tools for performing tensor computations efficiently.
 In advanced use cases, it can be desirable to squeeze the last drops of performance out of the library, by experimenting with either different micro-optimized implementations of the same operation, or by altering the memory management system.
 Here, we detail how to access these functionalities.
+Note that all of the backend and allocator types documented below are not exported, so as not to pollute the name space and since they will typically only be manually configured in expert use cases.

 ## Backends